HOME * SHAKING THE DEW FROM THE LILIES * ASPHALT JUNGLE SHORTS * SHE SPEAKS * UNHINGED * URBAN SCRAWLERS * BIOS

 Linda two plays, JUSTICE OF THE PEACE & BALANCING ACT were performed outside the chapel in the City Hall, and in The Rum Runner (a bar) – respectively, for AJS I, and we were thrilled when Linda came up from Ohio to see.

 Christine’s play, BOXING IT, was performed at She Speaks 2008, and THE AUDITIONS in She Speaks ’09.
-What a pleasure to have her and her husband join us from Pennsylvania for both events.
+What a pleasure to have her and her husband join us from Pennsylvania for several events.
+THE 2ND was read at She Speaks ’10, MOTHER LOVE at She Speaks ‘13

-Tom is an 18 year old student from the East End of London, UK.
+Then, TOM JACO-EWLES was an 18-year old student from the East End of London, UK.
 Gripped with a fascination for entertaining at a young age, he has aspired to become an actor or writer ever since.
 Or a fireman.
 The first acting role he can remember undertaking was a lamppost, but he’s moved onto more challenging things since then.
 As a writer he lists his influences as Harold Pinter, Philip Ridley, Steven Berkoff, Samuel Beckett, Oscar Wilde and strange people he meets on the streets of London.

 Tom’s play, GENES, was performed outside the parking garage – good place for a smoke - in AJS IV.